ConnorWiseman/jcink-custom-structure/README.md

 </script>
 ```

-Functions are useful when more fine-tuned behavior is desired.
+### hasValue Method
 Each module includes a built-in method for checking whether a specified value exists if users wish to define additional behavior or should the default defaulting options prove restrictive.
 ```html
 <% BOARD %>
 <script>